Angus Williams (American football)

-Angus Williams (August 25, 1927 - June 13, 2019) was a college football player and well-known insurance executive of Tampa, Florida.
+Angus Williams (August 25, 1927 - June 13, 2019) was an American college football player and well-known insurance executive of Tampa, Florida.
+One source calls him "star of the 1945 Gators".
+After a two-year stint in the army during World War II, he returned to the Gators in 1948.
+He spent most of the 1948 season as the backup to Doug Belden but started the Furman game on October 29 after Belden suffered an injury.
+However, Williams suffered a season-ending knee injury against Furman.
+He became the full-time starter in 1949.
 The first touchdown in the victory over Georgia in 1949 was a 37-yard pass from Williams to Don Brown followed by a 21-yard run from Chuck Hunsinger.
 He returned a punt for the touchdown in the 7–6 loss to Miami in 1949.
-One source calls him "star of the 1945 Gators".
-He was captain of the 1950 team.
+Williams was captain of the 1950 team.
 He is a member of Hillsborough High's athletic hall of fame.